Jogvi/Jogvi/README.md

 - 👋 Hi, I’m @Jogvi
 - 👀 I’m interested in making games in unity
-- 🌱 I’m currently learning python and c# in unity
+- 🌱 I’m currently learning python, GDScript in godot and c# in unity
 - 💞️ I’m looking to collaborate on a game
 - 📫 How to reach me on discord: jogvi#5165, by mail: jogvilain@gmail.com, and by instagram at l.e.v.i.l.a.i.n